danielgarbien/danielgarbien.github.io/_posts/blog/2017-10-14-Swift3ObjcInference.markdown

 # Swift 3 @objc inference

 Never heard of it?
 In short it lets you freely use all (convertible) Swift API from Objective-C. It converts entire API because it *assumes* you will need all of it.
 It is deprecated for explicitness, compiler performance and smaller executables.
 Read more in [the proposal][proposal].

 Dropping it will make you annotate **every single** Swift declaration that is used in Objective-C code.
 This is huge for big codebases of mixed Swift and Objective-C.

-## Decrease of API discoverablity

 Say you have solved all the issues and project builds - great!
 Some time later you're in an .m file and you want to use Swift API that has not been `@objc` annotated yet.
-Just get there and annotate what's needed, right?
+Just go there and annotate what's needed, right?
 Easy when you know what you're looking for.

-**When editing Objective-C files Xcode autocompletion gives no hints on non-`@objc` Swift API (because it's simply not in a generated bridging header).**
+**When editing Objective-C files Xcode autocompletion gives no hints on non-@objc Swift API.**

+API discoverablity is something you don't want to loose.
+Especially in cooperative projects with more than just a few extensions.
+Xcode won't help you here because with @objc inference turned off non-@objc API is simply not included in a generated bridging header.

+So what should you do now?

 ## Workaround